 No significant changes have occurred in the region's physical environment.
-While the Lincoln Trail region experiences severe weather (risk primarily from tornados & flooding) from time to time, no major natural disasters have occurred in the region during the past year.
-However, as we have seen from major disasters around the country and in the state of Kentucky (a historic long-track tornado in Western Kentucky and catastrophic flooding in Eastern Kentucky), planning and preparedness for potential disasters are significant factors in the ability of communities come back from to devastating emergencies.
+While the Lincoln Trail Region experiences severe weather (risk primarily from tornados & flooding) periodically, there have not been any major natural disasters that have occurred in the region during the past year.
+However, as evident from major disasters around the country and in the Commonwealth of Kentucky (a historic long-track tornado in Western Kentucky and catastrophic flooding in Eastern Kentucky), planning and preparedness for potential disasters are significant factors in the ability of communities to recover from devastating emergencies.

-The Area Development District has completed a new Regional Hazard Mitigation Plan to meet FEMA's current requirements for communities to be eligible for disaster assistance; document is currently awaiting approval from FEMA.
-This document helps to: ensure the region and its communities have examined potential hazards, identified mitigation actions to reduce effects, and outlined response policies.
+The Area Development District's Regional Hazard Mitigation Plan provides compliance with FEMA's requirements for communities to be eligible for disaster assistance; this document was approved in April 2023 from FEMA.
+The plan helps to: ensure the region and its communities have examined potential hazards, identified mitigation actions to reduce effects, and outlined response policies.
 FEMA counts on these documents to assist communities before and after disasters.
-(See under the www.ltadd.org downloads section for a copy of the current Plan).
+(See www.ltadd.org/services/hazards for the approved plan and added interactive maps.)